German house prices are in freefall

 Munich is Germany’s third-largest city and is home to many major universities, museums, and architectural attractions.
 It is a traffic hub and is one of Germany’s fastest-growing cities.
 It ranked the second highest (overall: 7th out of 241 cities) among major German cities in Mercer’s Quality of Living Index 2023.

-Due to the booming economy, continuously rising birth rates, and economic immigration, especially of young people between 18 and 30 years of age, the city’s population has been growing strongly.
-Munich’s population recently reached 1.58 million, about 4.1% cumulative growth in the past seven years.
-Demand will remain strong in the coming years.
-To meet current and future demand, the city council has set a goal of building about 120,000 apartments by 2030.
+Due to the booming economy, continuously rising birth rates, and economic immigration, especially of young people between 18 and 30 years of age, the city's population has been continuously growing, only temporarily slowed down by the Covid-19 pandemic.
+Munich's population reached nearly 1.6 million people in 2023.

 The urban development of Munich is now focused on the revitalization of existing buildings and re-densification in inner-city locations.